 Lessons are scheduled on a first request basis: Generally weekdays: either early afternoon/lunchtime noon-2:00, or eveings, 5:30 PM - 10:00 PM.
 Weekends: 1:00 - 6:00 PM (subject to availability)

-Studio address: 37 West 26th Street, 9th Floor (between 6th Ave and Broadway/5th Ave) Other locations: by special arrangement, generally with an additional fee based on distance from the studio.
+Chelsea/ Flatiron District.
+Studio address: 37 West 26th Street, 9th Floor (between 6th Ave and Broadway/5th Ave) Other locations: by special arrangement, generally with an additional fee..

 Yes.
-It should be 1/2' off the floor all the way around so you don't step on it when dancing backwards.
+Optimally it will be 1/2' off the floor all the way around so you don't step on it when dancing backwards.
 Also, if the bodice is tightly fitted or strapless, you may not be able to raise your arms up to do a twirl.
 (So we'll just have to modify that turn, so you don't have to raise your arms!)

-Wear something comfortable, but ladies, please don't wear open-toed shoes.
+Wear something comfortable, but ladies, please don't wear open-toed shoes!
 As you are learning, there will inevitably be occasions when, yes, he might step on your toes.
 (You will learn how to dance with him so that your toes are always clear.)
-Also, ladies, don't wear your actual wedding shoes to the first lesson, though if you have similar heels, they are fine.
-A good rule is just to wear comfortable shoes, but not flip flops or sandals, as they make dancing more difficult.
+Also, ladies, don't wear your actual wedding shoes to the first lesson, though if you have similar heels, they’re fine.
+A good rule is just to wear comfortable shoes, but not flip flops or sandals as they make dancing more difficult.

-A certified dance instructor for more than twenty years (Ballroom, Latin, Ballet, and Jazz), Studio director and lead instructor Peter Jones is a Broadway Theater Institute Faculty Fellow and an instructor with and on the Board of Directors of the Manhattan Dance/ Theater and the Advisory Board of Musical Mondays Theater Lab.
+A certified dance instructor for more than twenty years (Ballroom, Latin, Ballet, and Jazz), Studio director and Lead instructor Peter Jones is a Broadway Theater Institute Faculty Fellow and an instructor with and on the Board of Directors of the Manhattan Dance/ Theater and the Advisory Board of Musical Mondays Theater Lab.
 He has taught at Fred Astaire, Pierre Dulaine's Dance Studio, Broadway Dance Center, HB Studio, American Youth Theater, Cornell University, Columbia University, at Trinity College (Dublin, Ireland), in London and at Lincoln Center.
-He is staff/ Faculty of the Theater Workshop and Manhattan Dance/Theater.
+He is staff/ Faculty of the Theater Workshop.
 Peter trained under Pierre Dulaine, Cailin Heffernan, and Lyle Bradshaw.
 He founded the AmericanYouthTheater with Erich Rausch

 The teachers he hires are all certified dance instructors whom he trains specifically for wedding dance instruction.